Do you suffer from acid reflux?

 The body pillow provides you with somewhere to rest your head, but it actually does much more!

-It’s designed in a way to keep you on your left side – which is the optimal position for proper acid reflux relief – and it is shaped to hug the contours of your body to ensure comfort.
+It keeps you on your left side – which is the optimal position for proper acid reflux relief.
+And the shape hugs the contours of your body to ensure comfort.

 It creates a cocoon of comfort, which helps make you forget that you’re actually elevated on a wedge.
 It also keeps you from sliding off of the wedge.